stevenjohnlarsen/GAN-discriminator-refresh-learning/README.md

   * setback_percentage (as a floating point number)
 * setback_frequency and setback_percentage are optional, but either both or none must be used

+## Notebooks:
+* CelebAGAN - This is a development notebook.
+The used GAN networks are in the python_files folder.
+* CIFAR10GAN - This is a development notebook.
+The used GAN networks are in the python_files folder.
+* Classify CIFAR - This notebook was used to create the weights for the classifer used in inception score
+* ClassifyFaces - This notebook was used to create the weights for the classifer used in inception score
+* GrahhsForPaper-Feature-Matching - This notebook loaded the models saved from training and created figures used in the paper
+* GrahhsForPaper-No-Feature-Matching - This notebook loaded the models saved from training and created figures used in the paper
+* InvestigateCelebaClasses - Used to pick the inception score classes
+* Reduce Celeba size - Created the reduced dataset that was used for training and map the classes for classifying.

 The repository has some notebooks for visulazation and some training, but the majority of training for the paper was done using main.py